LilJamJam/Mudae/README.md

-# Mudae
+# MudaeDB
-The home of my Mudae files.
+The home of my Mudae files that relate to the custom database that I made from scraping the database of the bot Mudae from Discord.
 These files are intended to assist users contribute to the Mudae database via polls.

 A short list of files I maintain:
 - OneBundle - All series that are attached to one bundle